pvcraven/web-development-class/source/03_distributed_version_control/02_dvcs/dvcs.rst

     git pull
     git clone

 Getting Started with GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After installing SourceTree, `create an account with GitHub`_.
+After installing gIT, `create an account with GitHub`_.
 GitHub is where we will store the code that we write.
 It is a very popular web site for code management.
 Particularly open-source software.